mistersoh/Azure-Memo-App/README.md

    - Your project name
    - Your personal access token (PAT)
    - Your Azure DevOps username (for task assignment)
+   - (Optional) Your Notion API key and database ID for Notion integration

 ## Creating a Personal Access Token (PAT)